theupdateframework/taps/tap3.md

 ### Example: requiring a combination of roles to sign the same targets

-The following targets metadata file illustrates how a project may require: (1) a single role to sign some targets, (2) but multiple roles to sign other
+The following targets metadata file illustrates how a project may require a single role to sign some targets, but multiple roles to sign other targets:
-targets:

 <pre>
 {